SulakshanaRaneMehta/SulakshanaRaneMehta.github.io/index.md

-# Sulakshana Mehta – Computer Science ePortfolio
+# Sulakshana Rane Mehta – Computer Science ePortfolio

 Welcome to my Computer Science ePortfolio.
-My name is Sulakshana Mehta, and I am completing my Bachelor of Science in Computer Science at Southern New Hampshire University.
+My name is Sulakshana Rane Mehta, and I am completing my Bachelor of Science in Computer Science at Southern New Hampshire University.

 This portfolio highlights my growth as a software developer through the enhancement of my CS 465 Travlr Full-Stack Application.
 The Travlr project demonstrates my skills in software engineering and design, algorithms and data structures, databases, and secure full-stack development.